Introduction

 Identifying running services

-Using ps, you can quickly identified running services:
+Using ps, you can quickly identify running services:

 # ps -edf